dontic/dontic.github.io/src/content/blog/automatically-build-docker-images-with-github-actions/index.md

 ## Setting up a Self Hosted Runner

-> If you already know about GitHub actions and just want to know how to build docker images, proceed to [GitHub Action to build Docker Images](#github-action-to-build-docker-images)
+> If you already know everything about GitHub actions and just want to know how the structure to build docker images, proceed to [GitHub Action to build Docker Images](#github-action-to-build-docker-images)

 **Definition**: A runner is an instance that _runs_ whatever you want in your GitHub action.
 From making it print `Hello World` to building and deploying apps, to making you coffee (seriously).
 Think of it as a user that runs whatever you tell it to in a remote server (linux, windows...).